Self-supervised component separation for the extragalactic submillimeter sky

 \subsubsection{CMBxSZ}

-For the case CMBxSZ (right panel of Fig.~\ref{fig:crossspectra}), no correlation is expected (blue line).
-We do not find any correlation neither with the recovered components, indicating that there is no contamination from CMB in the reconstructed SZ map, nor with the SZ in the reconstructed CMB map.
-In the SZ map derived with MILCA, we see an anti-correlation with the CMB, indicating a small contamination from the CMB in the SZ MILCA $y$ map.
+For the CMBxSZ case (right panel of Fig.~\ref{fig:crossspectra}), no correlation is expected (blue line).
+We do not find any correlation, either with the recovered components ---indicating that there is no contamination from CMB in the reconstructed SZ map--- or with the SZ in the reconstructed CMB map.
+This is also the case for the SZ map derived by MILCA; we do not see any correlation with CMB, as expected.